A TYPICAL WEEK WITH A GROUP TOUR *

 Lunch: Today a special treat!
 A meal back in time in a Farm “Auberge” that offers dishes typical of the region and fresh from the farm, this will be an experience you will never forget!

-Free time for optional activity (extra cost): canoeing, balloon trip, horseriding, paragliding, etc…
+Free time for optional activity (extra cost): canoeing, horseriding, Touristic train trip, etc…

 Dinner at the Hotel

-DAY 7 – SATURDAY: Sarlat Town & Market/ Domme Town & Cave
+DAY 7 – SATURDAY: Sarlat Town & Market/ Domme Town amp;

 Sarlat market: This is a must for food lover.
 Here you can find foie gras, the famous cepe mushrooms, magret (duck breasts) & confit (conserves of duck or goose), truffles, walnuts, strawberries and countless other delicious local products to tempt the visitor’s taste buds.